Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 In general the perks from Norwegian are straightforward, but there are some terms you should know about.

-Gratuities: We’ve mentioned that gratuities are still charged even on free perks.
-But if you take advantage of the third and fourth guests in a cabin sail free perk, they will still be charged a daily service charge of $20 per person on the ship like any other passenger.
+Daily Gratuities: If you take advantage of the free or $99 fares for third and fourth guests in a cabin, keep in mind they will still be charged a daily service charge of $20 per person on the ship like any other passenger.

-Specialty Dining: While other things to know include that the free specialty dining perk is only for a some meals (two per person in total for a 7-day cruise if booking a balcony cabin, for example but only one per person in a studio, inside, or oceanview) and gratuities are also charged on the value of the package.
+Specialty Dining: Other things to know include that the specialty dining perk is only for a some meals (three per person in total for a 7-day cruise if booking a balcony cabin, but only one per person in a studio, inside, or oceanview) and you also see a $20 per person, per meal charge with the package.

-Wi-Fi: The free wi-fi offer is for only 75 minutes on cruises less than seven days or 150 minutes for trips of 7-11 days.
+Wi-Fi: The wi-fi offer is for only 75 minutes on cruises of 3-6 nights or 150 minutes for trips of 7+ nights.
 It is not unlimited.

 For the full terms and conditions of the offers, you can click here.
-And here is a breakdown of what’s included from Norwegian Cruise Line.
+And here are FAQ of what’s included from Norwegian Cruise Line.

 Check Prices on Airfare Offers